landonturner/lturner.net/source/blog/building-this-blog.md

 ### Netlify
 I have found deploying with [Netlify](https://www.netlify.com) a delight.
 _#not-an-ad_.
 Their service is free for people deploying personal sites.
-Setting up webhooks for github was a snap, so any new code pushed to master will be reflected in production in seconds.
+Setting up webhooks for GitHub was a snap, so any new code pushed to master will be reflected in production in seconds.
 They run build commands, and supports many languages and build types.
 This facilitates not having to check in the dist folder.
-They made it extremely easy to hook up my previously owned `lturner.net` domain and they manage all ssl certs (issued from letsencrypt
+They made it extremely easy to hook up my previously owned `lturner.net` domain and they manage all SSL certs (issued from letsencrypt
 <3).

 They provided an easy way to set up 404 and create redirects by simply adding [this file](https://github.com/landonturner/lturner.net/blob/master/source/_redirects) to the dist folder.